pal-ayaya/palia-leaks/index.md

 ## Unused Fire Temple levels

-These could have been scrapped in playtesting, who knows.
+These could have been scrapped in playtesting, or may be used later. who knows.
+⠀
 ⠀
 ![Unused maze 1](./FireTempleMaze1.jpg)